sara-nl/griddocs/README.md

 tags; using these tags, documentation can be split into multiple files, and you can cross-reference between files, build indexes.

+## Editing / preview

 Because the syntax of the files human readable, you edit the files using your favourite text editor.
 Once you are done editing, you can generate documentation in various formats, such as HTML or epub.

+There are different was to generate the HTML documentation from source and apply your changes:

+* Sphinx local installation
+* Docker image
+* Github edit/preview

-To generate HTML documenation, use the command
+To generate HTML
+documenation, use the command
 ```
     make html
 ```
 which will generate static pages in the ```build```-directory as long as you have the software Sphinx installed locally.

-### Extensions

-To use additional extensions in your ```.rst``` files _e.g. embed youtube videos_, you need install the extension from [sphinx-contrib](http://sphinx-doc.org/develop.html) repository.

-## Testing / preview

 To test/preview your changes, you can build the documentation using 'make html' as described above.
 However, to be sure it is processed correctly by